PatJByrne/RepData_PeerAssessment1/PA1_template.md

 ```
 as expected, the average was changed, as we are averaging over a few days that contribute zero to the sum.
 The median was not significantly changed, as would be expected, since the presence of a few new zero days would be offset by higher numbers across the board on the rest of the days.
 And the most active interval is still, obviously, the same
 ## Are there differences in activity patterns between weekdays and weekends?
-And I then repeat the averaging and plotting above, but with my new, NA-filled dataset
+And I then repeat the averaging and plotting above, but with my new, NA-filled dataset As you can see, the 0 step bin has filled in significantly higher, while the rest of the histogram is roughly unchanged

 ```r